 I have mentioned several times throughout this review that I do sales through a company that doesn’t operate like 5Linx.
 The company I work with is completely legitimate and teaches you ways to market/sell ANYTHING.

-I work from home at my computer whenever I want and have build a whole business out of it.
-The company which taught me that is here and I highly recommend it above 5Linx.
+I work from home at my computer whenever I want and have build a whole business out of it (about me).
+The company which taught me that is here and I highly recommend it above 5Linx:

 Overall, I do not like MLM programs and stay away from them for their deceptive nature (my personal opinion).
 I have looked at 5Linx from an unbiased perspective and the only thing I have seen that makes it OK is the initial money you can make from referring people.
 But that appears to end quickly.